 We have previously shown that human IgG is not detectable in the spinal cord 7 days after i.v. injection to naive mice (Wigerblad et al., 2016).
 Thus, the primary site of the pronociceptive actions of anti-CII and anti-COMP antibodies are most likely peripheral rather than central.
 However, prolonged activation of primary afferents often leads to spinal sensitization, an important component of pain chronicity.
 While outside the scope of the current work, future studies exploring such aspects of neuronal FcγR-mediated hypersensitivity are important

 While FcγRs expression in rat DRGs has been explored, very little information is available with regards to their neuronal expression and associated pro-nociceptive function in mice.
 Thus, we carefully mapped mRNA and protein expression of the FcγRs in mice and found that Fcgr1, Fcgr2b and Fcgr3 mRNA was readily detectable in mouse DRG, both in the soma of sensory neurons and in non-neuronal cells.
 In naive rats, only FcγRI is present in DRGs and protein expression is detectable exclusively in neurons (Qu et al., 2012; Qu et al., 2011).
-In contrast, we found both FcγRI and FcγRIIb proteins in naive mouse DRGs; a finding that we confirmed using different techniques.
+In contrast, we found both FcγRI and FcγRIIb protein in naive mouse DRGs; a finding that we confirmed using different techniques.
 Strikingly, mouse FcγRI protein expression was not detectable in the soma of DRG neurons, but instead was seen in resident DRG macrophages.
 FcγRIIb, on the other hand, was present in neuronal cell bodies.
-While the expression pattern of FcγRI has not been previously explored in mouse sensory nervous system, expression in motor neurons (Mohamed et al., 2002) have been suggested
+While the expression pattern of FcγRI has not been previously explored in the mouse sensory nervous system, expression in motor neurons (Mohamed et al., 2002) has been suggested

 The surprisingly high number of Fcgr1 mRNA molecules in DRG fiber tracts caused us to hypothesize it may be axonally transported for local translation.
 Indeed, the machinery for mRNA translation can be found along the sensory axons where local translation has been shown to regulate peripheral nociceptor plasticity (Jimenez-Diaz et al., 2008; Obara et al., 2012; Price and Geranton, 2009).
-By being locally translated proteins are believed to display more specific targeting.
+By being locally translated, proteins are believed to display more specific targeting.
 While further work is necessary to determine if FcγRs are locally translated in nociceptors, we did find that ligation of the sciatic nerve resulted in accumulation of Fcgr mRNA molecules proximal to the ligature site and protein expression of FcγRI, as well as FcγRIIB, is present in nerve fibers in the skin.
-Thus, it is an intriguing possibility that changes in neuronal FcγR expression may be a specific regulatory function in response to injury or inflammation, allowing for an increased capacity to react to IC by enhanced neuronal excitability.
+Thus, it is an intriguing possibility that changes in neuronal FcγR expression may be a specific regulatory modulation in response to injury or inflammation, allowing for an increased capacity to react to ICs by enhanced neuronal excitability.

 Previous work showed that intra-plantar injection of OVA-ICs induces pain-like behavior (Jiang et al., 2017).
 Bringing this into the context of arthritis in the joint we show that intra-articular injection of CII-IC, COMP-IC and OVA-IC rapidly induced mechanical hypersensitivity in WT mice, but CII-IC failed to do so in FcRγ-chain-/- mice.
 Even though the site of neuronal synthesis differs between mouse and rat, our studies indicate that also in naive mice, FcγRI is present at peripheral neuronal terminals, enabling the sensory nervous system to respond directly to the presence of ICs.